rishij286/stock-price-predictor/README.md

-# Stock Price Predictor (WIP)
+# Stock Price Predictor

 ## Project Overview
-The stock price predictor is a personal project aimed at applying data science and machine learning concepts to forecast stock trends.
-The goal is to build a Python-based tool that takes real-time historical data, processes it, and generates predictive insights.

-While this project is still a work in progress, it has already been a major learning opportunity, combining curiosity, self-learning, and experimentation.
+This project explores whether simple machine learning signals can predict short-term stock price direction, and whether those predictions translate into a profitable trading strategy.
+The goal was to build something end-to-end: download historical stock data, engineer features, train a model, evaluate it, and then see how it performs as an actual trading strategy instead of just a prediction task.

 ## Why This Project?
-I wanted to bridge the gap between abstract machine learning concepts and real-world application.
-Financial markets offered a fascinating, data-rich problem space to explore.
-The stock market also provided a personal motivation: I’ve always wondered if you could use code to find patterns or signals in the chaos of market data, even if it's not 100% accurate.
+I wanted to take machine learning concepts out of the classroom and actually apply them to a real problem.
+Financial markets felt like the perfect place to explore because they are noisy, unpredictable, and full of data.

+I have always wondered whether code could help uncover patterns or signals in market data, even if they are small or imperfect.
+This project became a way to test that curiosity while learning through building.

-## How to Run
+## How It Works (Pipeline)
-Coming soon – will include setup instructions once the first working version is ready.
+Right now the project follows this workflow:

+1. Fetch historical NVDA stock data using `yfinance`
+2. Engineer features:
+   - daily returns
+   - 50-day and 200-day moving averages
+   - distance from price to each moving average
+3. Create a target label:
+   - `1` if the next day closing price is higher
+   - `0` otherwise
+4. Train a logistic regression classifier
+5. Evaluate performance using:
+   - accuracy
+   - ROC-AUC
+   - confusion matrix
+   - classification report
+6. Turn predictions into a trading strategy:
+   - go long when the model predicts up
+   - stay in cash otherwise
+7. Backtest the strategy and compare it to buy-and-hold

 ## Tools and Libraries
-- **Python**
+- Python
-- **yfinance** – fetch stock market data
+- yfinance for fetching stock market data
-- **pandas & numpy** – data cleaning and manipulation
-- **matplotlib** – visualizations and trend exploration
-- **scikit-learn** – basic ML models (e.g., linear regression)
+- pandas and numpy for data processing
+- matplotlib for data visualization
-- *Future scope:* PyTorch or TensorFlow for LSTM-based deep learning models
+- scikit-learn for the machine learning model (logistic regression)

+## Results So Far
+The model currently performs close to random when predicting single-day price direction.
+The ROC-AUC score is around 0.5, and the strategy underperforms buy-and-hold over the same period.

+This was actually a useful result.
+It showed me how noisy daily price movements are, and how hard it is to model direction on such a short time scale.

 ## Learning Goals
-- Gain hands-on experience with data preprocessing and handling real-time data
-- Build and evaluate predictive models
-- Improve debugging and code structuring practices
-- Explore advanced ML models (like LSTMs)
-- Potentially build a UI/dashboard for interactivity

-## Project Timeline & Milestones
-- Setup and fetch stock data with **yfinance**
-- Clean and preprocess data with **pandas/numpy**
-- Visualize trends with **matplotlib**
+- Work with real market data instead of toy datasets
-- Build and test regression model
+- Practice feature engineering and model evaluation
-- Explore feature engineering, technical indicators (moving averages, RSI)
-- Evaluate model performance with RMSE and other metrics

-Future goals:
-- Research and implement **LSTM-based models** for sequence prediction
-- Build a lightweight dashboard/UI
+- Learn how to structure and clean Python projects better
+- Understand the difference between prediction accuracy and real strategy performance
+- Develop an intuition for why many strategies fail in practice

-## Reflections & Takeaways
+## Reflections and Takeaways
-This project has taught me that building something from scratch isn’t about getting everything right the first time.
-It’s about persistence, experimentation, and learning from each failure.
+This project reminded me that building something from scratch is not about getting everything right the first time.
+It is about persistence, trial and error, and learning from mistakes along the way.

-I’ve learned how to troubleshoot, read documentation more effectively, and push through when things break.
-While it’s not polished yet, it represents my growth as a builder and my curiosity as a developer.

-Speaking on the project more specifically, I started out with trying to predict if a stock (such as NVDA) would go up or down today.
-Through trying to do this in the prokect, I took away a key lesson: **Daily price direction is very hard to predict.**
+More specifically, I started by trying to predict whether a stock like NVDA would go up or down the next day.
+Through working on this, I learned a key lesson: daily price direction is extremely hard to predict.

-My model was predicting at random.
+The model’s predictions were basically no better than chance.

-This showed me why hedge funds focus on:
+This helped me understand why real trading research usually focuses on:
-- longer horizons
+- longer time horizons
-- richer / alternative features beyond simple price signals
+- richer and alternative features beyond simple price data
-- risk-adjusted strategies instead of raw accuracy
+- risk-adjusted performance instead of raw accuracy

-Now knowing this, I'll pivot to weekly targets instead of daily, and see if the signal improves.
+Now that I know this, my next step is to experiment with a weekly prediction horizon and see whether the signal becomes stronger when the time frame is less noisy.

+## Next Steps
+- Try predicting weekly instead of daily movement
+- Add more features such as volatility and rolling returns
+- Compare logistic regression to other models
+- Improve the backtest to make it more realistic